Ted Galdi: Bestselling Author

 Email marketing - target persona

-When people first join your email list, rarely will they buy anything.
+When readers first join your email list, rarely will they buy anything.
 Though you shouldn't try to sell via email right away, you should eventually.
-Before you spend time on your email marketing strategy, be sure you've identified your target buyer persona.
+Before you spend time on your email marketing strategy, be sure you've identified your target reader.

 You want to bring in these people.

-How do you attract potential buyers to your list?
+How do you attract potential book buyers to your author email list?

-If you create a lead magnet that your target buyer persona would want - and others wouldn't - then your email subscribers will align with potential buyers.
+If you create a reader magnet that your target reader would want, then your email subscribers will align with potential buyers.
+For example, if you're looking to sell science-fiction novels, a free science-fiction short story would be a good reader magnet.

-How do you get people to know about your lead magnet?
+How do you get people to know about your reader magnet?

 To send an automated message, you're going to need an email marketing software.
 This tool will not only handle lead magnet delivery, but all of the other operational elements needed for email marketing.